Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **December 25th, 2012 - 09:11:45**

 Mother wanted to try something new.
 Father left town.
 She says it's a human holiday they call "Christmas" which relates to the God of the Order.
 Or so they claim.
 Mother says it has no real religious connection anymore.
 She gave me new pens inside of a colorful paper.
 It had a funny bow.
 I like these pens.
 Mother gave me a hug.
 I wonder if she's starting to love me.
 Maybe it's just because Father isn't home.
 I hope Father never comes back.

 ---

+**November 20th, 2012 - 06:11:51**

+Mother showed me an old machine we have.
+They say it can go in bad water and make it good.
+She said my grandmother made it.
+She says I should learn how to make them.
+She put it with the Eyes.
+She said I can get it whenever I want it.
+It's cool.
+Apparently there is one above us in the Human world.
+I want to see it some day.
+It would be cool.

+---